 It is also important to note that some premium luxury new-build properties are not available online.
 Working with a buyer’s agent can give you access to more opportunities, and they can also arrange viewings to suit your schedule.

 Without the right advice, you could make avoidable mistakes

 If you don’t have much background knowledge about Portugal and don’t speak the language, you could end up buying a property in the wrong area, or in an area that is unsuitable for you.

-A specialist can help focus your search and provide you with the help that you need, whether it is a good English-speaking lawyer, an architect, or a surveyor.
+A specialist can help focus your Portugal search and provide you with the help that you need, whether it is real estate agents, a good English-speaking lawyer, an architect, or a surveyor.

 Where to buy in Portugal?

 From the sundrenched south to the historic north, there are many beautiful locations to live in Portugal.
 Deciding where to buy in Portugal will largely depend on what you are looking for.
-If you are looking for a sunny beach retreat to escape to, then the Algarve is a safe bet.
-For those looking to live in a buzzing city, Lisbon is for you, and if you are looking for something quieter then there are several regions in the North of the country, such as Braga that are excellent options.
+If you are looking for beautiful beaches to escape to, then the Algarve is a safe bet.
+For those looking to live in a buzzing city, Lisbon is for you, and if you are looking for something quieter then there are several regions in the North of the country, such as Braga, that are excellent options.

 Porto, the second-largest city in Portugal, is a historic and cultural hub that is also an investors’ dream at the moment, and then you have the Silver Coast of Portugal, which provides expats with one of the most beautiful coastlines in Europe.

 Below you can find guides on some of the most desirable areas in Portugal.